-Although a wireless ad hoc network has no physical backbone infrastructure, a virtual backbone can be formed by nodes in a connected dominating set of the corresponding unit-disk graph
+Although a wireless ad hoc network has no physical backbone infrastructure, a virtual backbone can be formed by nodes in a connected dominating set of the corresponding unit-disk graph [1,7,10].

-[1][7][10].
 Such virtual backbone, also referred to as spine, plays a very important role in routing, broadcasting and connectivity management in wireless ad hoc networks [1].
 In general, a dominating set (DS) of a graph G = (V, E) is a subset $V' \subset V$ such that each node in V - V' is adjacent to some node in V', and a connected dominating set (CDS) is a dominating set which also induces a connected subgraph.
 A (connected) dominating set of a wireless ad hoc network is a (connected) dominating set of the corresponding unit-disk graph.
 To simplify the connectivity management, it is desirable to find a minimum connected dominating set (MCDS) of a given set of nodes.
 However, finding an MCDS in unit-disk graphs is NP-hard [6], and thus only distributed approximation algorithms in polynomial time are practical for wireless ad hoc networks.
-In this paper, we further show that any distributed algorithm for nontrivial CDS requires at least $O(n \log n)$ messages, where n is the number of nodes and the message length has the same order of the number of bits representing the node IDs.
+In this paper, we further show that any distributed algorithm for nontrivial CDS requires at least $O(n \log n)$ messages, where n is the number of nodes and the message size is a constant multiple of the number of bits representing the node IDs (a CDS is said to be trivial if it consists of all nodes).

 Since the networking nodes in wireless ad hoc networks are very limited in resources, a virtual backbone should not only be "thinner", but should also be constructed with low communication and computation costs.
 In addition, the communication and computation costs should be scalable as the wireless ad hoc networks are typically deployed with large network size.
-In this paper, we first reinvestigate the performance of the three known distributed approximation algorithms for MCDS, proposed by Das et al. in [1][7][10], by Wu and Li in [12], and by Stojmenovic et al. in [11], respectively.
-While the first one has a logarithmic approximation factor, the other two both have linear approximation factors.
+In this paper, we first reinvestigate the performance of the three known distributed approximation algorithms for MCDS, proposed by Das et al. in [1,7,10], by Wu and Li in [12], and by Stojmenovic et al. in [11], respectively.
+While the first one has a $\Theta(\log n)$ approximation factor, the other two both have $\Theta(n)$ approximation factors.
 Thus none of them can guarantee to generate a CDS of small size.
 The algorithms also have very high implementation cost in terms of message complexity and/or time complexity.
 We thus present our own distributed algorithm that always outputs a nontrivial CDS.
 This algorithm has an approximation factor of at most 8, O(n) time complexity and $O(n \log n)$ message complexity.
 As $\Omega(n \log n)$ is a lower bound on the message complexity of any distributed algorithm for nontrivial CDS, our algorithm is thus a message-optimal distributed algorithm for nontrivial CDS.